Febelin/Febelin.github.io/_pages/about.md

 News
 ======
+* [07/2022] I participated as a keynote speaker in the International Conference on Networks, Communications, and Information Technology (CNCIT).
+* [07/2021] As a key member and project manager, I undertook the development of 5G Internet of Things (IoT) security products.
 * [07/2020] I joined the China Telecom Research Institute and became a researcher.
 * [06/2020] I obtained my Master's degree from the Graduate School of the Chinese Academy of Social Sciences, where I studied under the guidance of Professor Luo Ziwen.
 * [04/2019] As an intern in product planning, I joined Tencent's WeChat AI Conversation Platform, where I participated in the development of intelligent voice assistant features.